 Every time I take a Global Village trip I think, “It can’t get any better than this!”
 But somehow…it does.
 Okay, maybe it isn’t totally fair to say that they keep getting better.
 Every team, every country, every village is different.
 But I love Africa and perhaps that’s why this experience was so rich and rewarding for me.
-There are a lot of overused adjectives I could use to describe this adventure, so I won’t do it.
-Suffice to say, Malawi is a country at the top of my “Must Return Soon” list.
+Malawi is a country at the top of my “Must Return Soon” list.
 High praise.

 This is why I build.

 I know that someone will have a better life, to no small measure, because I am able and willing to go.
 I am able and willing to advocate.
-And I am able and willing to give.
-If the widow can give, can’t we? if a grandmother who, now the caregiver of her seven orphaned grandchildren can give, can’t we?
-If the sister of a single, epileptic mother, barely able to provide for her children can give, can’t we?
+I am able and willing to give.
+If the widow can give, can’t I?
+If a grandmother who, now the caregiver of her seven orphaned grandchildren can give, can’t I?
+If the sister of a single, epileptic mother, barely able to provide for her children can give, can’t I?
 These are the real life Habitat homeowners I had the honor of meeting in Thanguli Village.

 Let me take you inside a house, where eight people live, sleep, seek shelter from the rain, and store what precious few belongings they own.
 This house, made from mud brick, grasses and thatch is roughly 10′ x 12′.
 You’ll see rocks in a pit in the floor at the entry, used for heating and cooking.
 To the left, the sleeping room with clothing hung on a line and to the right some buckets and pots for food preparations.

 I thank God this old house isn’t their home anymore!
-Thanks to their partnership with Habitat for Humanity Malawi and our Global Village team, the family will be housed in a new brick home with several rooms where males and females can have some privacy, a concrete floor, proper ventilation and metal roof that will not leak!
+Thanks to their partnership with Habitat for Humanity Malawi and our team, the family will be living in a new brick home with several rooms where males and females can have some privacy, a concrete floor, proper ventilation and metal roof that will not leak!

-Our team was able to advance the house to near completion in 5 building days.
+Our team was able to advance the house to near completion in only 5 building days.